JulianDekker/utilities/backup/README.md

 ## backup frequency
 Backups are updated every day at 01:00.

-## Restoring data from backup
-To restore data from the backup you need to extract the .tar.gz.
-You can use the following command to do so:

-### example command for restoring from backup:
-`mkdir -p /exports/molepi/MOLEPI_PROJECTS/ExampleProject_JulianDekker_220901_Aging/ \&\& tar -xzf /exports/archive/molepi-lts/backups/ExampleProject_JulianDekker_220901_Aging.tar.gz -C /exports/molepi/MOLEPI_PROJECTS/ExampleProject_JulianDekker_220901_Aging/ --strip-components=1 `

 ## creating a backup using `make_backup.sh`
 The make_backup.sh script supports two arguments: the 'folder path' to backup and the end_date for the backup script in the format (YYYY-MM-DD).